JensUweUlrich/ReadBouncer/README.md

 ```

 Note: avoid using `cmake.exe --build . --target all`

+Using Qt6:

+1- `Build as default Debug/Release`

+2- Using PS `cmake.exe --build . --config Debug`

+3- In Qt we run only in C:/NanoLive-Qt/build/main/Debug